Paris Itineraries

 • Walking is excellent within districts, but combine with Metro for longer connections.

-• Airport overview: CDG via RER B and transfer services; Orly via Metro Line 14, Orlyval connections, or bus links.
+• Airport overview: CDG via RER B and transfer services; Orly via Metro/Orlyval/bus options (confirm current routes and station works before you travel).

 FAQ 💡